FabienDarr/FabienDarr/README.md

 Let me tell you a bit about myself,
 <br><br>

-- 📚 Currently in first year engineering Informatics student in CYTech
+- 📚 Currently in third year engineering Computer Science specialized in Cybersecurity at CYTech

 - 👀 I’m currently working on a Portofolio and secret projet !
-- 🌌 Currently in love with React !
-Developing an application !
+- 🌌 Currently in love with Burp Suite !
 - 💼 Feel free to ask me anything
 - 💬 Contact me at any time at fabiendarrigrand@hotmail.fr
-or by Discord [@🔥Oxoto🔥#7802][discord]<br> <br>
+<br> <br>

 #### Connect with me